-“It’s not really hard to figure out,” said Professor James Badwater of the University of Chicago’s Badwater Institute of Public Policy and Research.
+“It’s not hard to figure out,” said Professor James Badwater of the University of Chicago’s Badwater Institute of Public Policy and Research.
 “NASCAR is simply adapting the cultural changes we see in the United States.
-In fact, I wouldn’t be surprised if they begin allowing guns in the cars and blind people to drive.”
+I wouldn’t be surprised if they begin allowing guns in cars and blind people to drive.”

 The first race to include service animals will be the Coca-Cola 600 held at North Carolina’s Charlotte Motor Speedway in late May.